Architectural Emergency Lights

 What to Look for in Architectural Emergency Lights

-• Form factor & install: Choose recessed or ultra-slim surface housings to keep sightlines clean; confirm junction-box pattern, ceiling clearance, and glare control for galleries and lobbies.
+• Form factor & install details: Choose recessed or micro-profile surface housings to keep sightlines clean.
+Confirm junction-box pattern, ceiling clearance, trim/finish compatibility, and glare control for galleries, glass walls, and lobbies.

-Architectural emergency lights keep sightlines clean while delivering the foot-candle levels your plans call for.
-Use slim wall or ceiling locations to cross-light corridors and stairs, and tune head aim or lens cut-off to control glare on glossy finishes, glass, and artwork.
-Always validate spacing at the 90-minute mark—not just at initial output.
+Architectural emergency lights keep sightlines clean while delivering the egress illumination your plans call for.
+Use slim wall or ceiling locations to cross-light corridors and stairs, and tune head aim, optics, or lens cut-off to control glare on glossy finishes, glass, and artwork.
+Always validate spacing at the 90-minute mark—not only at initial output.

-For premium interiors, match finishes to adjacent metalwork and consider recessed or micro-profile housings near doors and soffits.
-Place indicators where they’re readable from floor level, and prefer front-service layouts so batteries and boards can be accessed without disturbing alignment or trim.
+For design-led interiors, match finishes to adjacent metalwork and consider recessed or micro-profile housings near doors and soffits.
+Place test indicators where they’re readable from floor level, and prefer front-service layouts so batteries and boards can be accessed without disturbing alignment or trim.

 Architectural Emergency Lights Collection